yvt/openspades/README.md

 If you are on Linux and have all the dependencies installed there is a convenient [file](https://github.com/nonperforming/openspadesplus/blob/master/build.sh) that will run all the necessary commands to build OpenSpades+.

 ## Useful console variables
-### cg_ejectBrass
-Recommended: 0

-This turns off those bullet casings when you fire.
-They disappear after a second or two, so they aren't really useful outside of cosmetic purposes.

 ### cg_viewWeaponX, cg_viewWeaponY, cg_viewWeaponZ
 Recommended: cg_viewWeaponX 0 cg_viewWeaponY -100 cg_viewWeaponZ 0